cwmoller/MuninNode.Net/README.md

 $ openssl pkcs12 -export -out munin-node.pfx -in munin-node.crt -inkey munin-node.key -certfile ca.crt
 ```

+Or see [this](http://windowsitpro.com/blog/creating-self-signed-certificates-powershell) very good post for doing it with PowerShell.

-Any valid PKCS12 certificate created with OpenSSL or makecert.exe should work.
+Any valid PKCS12 certificate should work.
 The certificate should be placed in the application folder.

 License
 =======